 What are the 4 Stages of Human Decomposition?

 According to Dr. Arpad A. Vass, a Senior Staff Scientist at Oak Ridge National Laboratory and Adjunct Associate Professor at the University of Tennessee in Forensic Anthropology, human decomposition begins around four minutes after a person dies and follows four stages: autolysis, bloat, active decay, and skeletonization.
 Keep in mind, this process is what happens as long as the body remains undisturbed.
 Embalming and/or being sealed in a coffin can delay the decay process for years or even decades.

-Stage One: Autolysis
+Stage One: Autolysis (aka The “Fresh” Stage)

 Stage Two: Bloat